Transaction Lifecycle

 # DeliverTx

-ABCI function defined in BaseApp
+The DeliverTx ABCI function defined in BaseApp does the bulk of the

 state transitions: it is run for each transaction in the block in sequential order as committed

 to during consensus.
-Under the hood, DeliverTx
+Under the hood, DeliverTx is almost identical to CheckTx but calls the

-function in deliver mode instead of check mode.
+runTx function in deliver mode instead of check mode.

-Instead of using their checkState
+Instead of using their checkState, full-nodes use deliverState:

 Decoding: Since